The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Introduction

+Throughout the course of our exposition we introduce and define various subclasses of rational semigroups.
+These look like quite technical concepts but this is an actual, essentially indispensable, feature of (intricate) ergodic theory, dynamics, and geometry of rational semigroups.
+For the convenience of the reader we collect all these definitions and summarize relations between them in Appendix~\ref{DCRS}.

-Our key concept is the one of nice sets, originally introduced in \cite{Riv07} and extensively used, among others in \cite{PrzRiv07}.
+One of our most important key tools and concepts is that of nice sets.
+It was originally introduced in \cite{Riv07} and extensively used, among others in \cite{PrzRiv07}.
 It permits us to build sufficiently rich symbolic dynamics of the skew product map $\^f:\Sg_u\times\hat\C\to \Sg_u\times\hat\C$ to utilize extensively the results and methods of the countable alphabet theory of subshifts of finite type, also known as topological Markov chains.
 Most notably those developed in \cite{mugdms}, \cite{muisrael}, and \cite{lsy1} and \cite{lsy2}.
 As in \cite{sush} our main technical tool is that of ``holomorphic'' inverse branches; in quotations because they live on the Cartesian product $\Sg_u\times\oc$.
 We however define them more carefully and more precisely than in \cite{sush}, and we make a more refined use of them than in \cite{sush}.
-In particular they are instrumental in forming nice families of $\tf$ and are members of the graph directed Markov system (in the sense of \cite{mugdms}) generated by these families.
+In particular, they are instrumental in forming nice families of $\tf$ and are members of the graph directed Markov system (in the sense of \cite{mugdms}) generated by these families.

 We deal with $t$--conformal measures $m_t$ and equilibrium states $\mu_t$ by bringing up and elaborating on the refined tool of Vitali relations due to Federer (see \cite{federer}).
 This tool is needed basically because, unlike for true conformal maps, the ``holomorphic'' inverse branches of iterates of $\tf$, enormously distort the balls in the product space $\Sg_u\times\oc$.
 In fact, they are more like affine maps with two different contracting factors.
-We do rely here heavily on deep results from \cite{federer}.
-Another tool, already employed in \cite{ncp2} and subsequent papers of the third named author, is the Marco--Martens method of producing $\sg$--finite invariant measures absolutely continuous with respect to a given quasi--invariant measure.
+We rely heavily here on deep results from \cite{federer}.
+Another tool, already employed in \cite{ncp2} and subsequent papers of the third named author, is the Martens method of producing $\sg$--finite invariant measures absolutely continuous with respect to a given quasi--invariant measure.
 It was considerably refined and generalized in \cite{sush}.
-We apply and develop this to construct the $\tf$--invariant measures $\mu_t$.
+We apply and develop this method to construct the $\tf$--invariant measures $\mu_t$.
 These are first constructed as merely $\sg$--finite measures and proven to be finite only much later after preparing the machinery of nice families and symbolic representation.

 Using the, already several times mentioned, symbolic dynamics we prove that the $\tf$--invariant measures $\mu_t$ are the unique equilibrium states of the potentials $-t\log|\tf'(\xi)|$ in a very classical sense.
 These are the only measures that maximize the free energy functions associated to these potentials (see below in this introduction for a more precise statement) and the supremum is equal to the topological pressure $\P(t)$.